Total Loss in Car Insurance: How It’s Decided and Paid

 • A total loss usually means the car is not economical to repair compared with its value.

-• The decision may depend on repair cost, vehicle value, salvage value, and state rules.
+• The decision may depend on repair cost, actual cash value, salvage value, and state rules.

-• The payout is often based on the car’s actual cash value, not what you paid for it.
+• The payout is often based on the car’s pre-loss value, not what you paid for it.

 • A deductible may still reduce the final amount on a first-party claim.